samtools/htslib/samples/DEMO.md

 Read_fast_index - This application showcases the fasta/fastq data read using index.

-Read_tbx - This application showcases the tabix index usage with sam files.

 Pileup - This application showcases the pileup api, where all alignments covering a reference position are accessed together.
 It displays the bases